Ic0u/NemSolutions/README.md

 # [ info ]

-yea i cracked random shit that my friend requested ;-;
+A library that I using to releasing uwp that i cracked for fun and requested by bluds.

 # [ how-to ]
 ib tao di
 </div>

 <div align="center">
 # [ issues ]

 If something fails then you might need to check your certificate/signature and windows redisribute.
 I recommend using the lastest redistribute.

 # [ credits ]